kumuluz/kumuluzee-discovery/README.md

 - `AccessType.GATEWAY` returns gateway URL, if it is present.
 If not, behavior is the same as with `AccessType.DIRECT`.
 - `AccessType.DIRECT` always returns base URL or container URL.

-Gateway URL is read from etcd key-value store used for service discovery.
-It is stored in key `/environments/'environment'/services/'serviceName'/'serviceVersion'/gatewayUrl` and is automatically updated, if value in changes.
+If etcd implementation is used, gateway URL is read from etcd key-value store used for service discovery.
+It is stored in key `/environments/'environment'/services/'serviceName'/'serviceVersion'/gatewayUrl` and is automatically updated, if value in etcd changes.

+If Consul implementation is used, gateway URL is read from Consul key-value store.
+It is stored in key `/environments/'environment'/services/'serviceName'/'serviceVersion'/gatewayUrl` and is automatically updated on changes, similar as in etcd implementation.

 **<a name="npm-versioning"></a>NPM-like versioning**